 Combination Of Increases Creates Positive Housing Outlook

-Rising home prices, fewer days on market and higher numbers in traditional home sales are creating a positive outlook about real estate, according to MAAR, putting home sellers in the driver's seat.
+Rising home prices, fewer days on market and higher numbers in Twin Cities traditional home seller activity are creating a positive outlook about real estate, according to MAAR, putting home sellers in the driver's seat.
 The following Twin Cities housing stats shed light on its current state of residential real estate:

 Buying A Home Costs